13 Things Neurologists Do to Help Prevent Alzheimer’s Disease

 Get enough sleep

 When you toss and turn all night, levels of brain-damaging proteins in the cerebrospinal fluid can rise: A 2017 study in Brain suggests that those with chronic sleep problems during middle age may increase their risk of Alzheimer's later in life.
-"You have to commit to the importance of sleep," says Dr. Devi.
+"You have to commit to the importance of sleep," says Gayatri Devi, MD, neurologist, clinical professor of neurology, Downstate Medical Center.
 "I prioritize sleep as one of the most important activities I do—I will leave a party early in order to get a good night's sleep."

 Stay socially active